 Typically, the employment assessment process will include one or more of the following:

-An Evaluation of Training and Experience (T&E): A T&E is a scored evaluation of candidates’ application packets (which may include a completed application, a resume, responses to specific questions, etc.).
-Experts who are familiar with the target job make the evaluations.
+An Evaluation of Training and Experience (T&E): A T&E is a scored evaluation of candidates’ application materials (which may include a completed application, resume, and responses to specific questions).
+Experts who are familiar with the target job perform the evaluations.

 The skills assessment is designed to assess candidates’ knowledge of specific areas that are considered important to a particular type of job (e.g., knowledge of the industry, candidates' general cognitive abilities, or candidates' skills in responding to job-related circumstances).

-An Interview: Interviews may consist of technical questions (to assess candidates’ knowledge in a technical area); situational questions (to determine how candidates would handle job-related scenarios); behavioral questions (to determine how candidates have responded to job-related situations in the past); role play questions (these questions require candidates to respond as though they were already in the target job); questions requiring candidates to respond with a presentation (to assess candidates’ oral communication and presentation skills); and finally, general questions (to elicit information about general traits that are critical to strong job performance).
+Interview: Interviews may consist of technical questions (to assess candidates’ knowledge in a technical area); situational questions (to determine how candidates would handle job-related scenarios); and behavioral questions (to determine how candidates have responded to job-related situations in the past).

 A Performance Test: In a performance test, a real work situation is replicated to test candidates’ abilities and skills in performing critical and frequently performed job duties.